-Campo de Dalías is a coastal region on the Mediterranean Sea in the province of Almería, and is notable for applying accelerated farming techniques known as 'intensive agriculture.'
-Since practicing this method, Campo de Dalías has become heavily concentrated with greenhouses exporting around 75% of its crops to supply nearly half of the demand in Europe [1].
+Campo de Dalías is a coastal region on the Mediterranean Sea in Almería and is notable for applying accelerated farming techniques known as 'intensive agriculture.'
+Since introducing this method, Campo de Dalías has become heavily concentrated with greenhouses that would export around 75% of its crops to supply nearly half of the demand in Europe [1].
 The arid climate, long hours of sunlight, and mulching sandy soil provide ideal conditions to produce crops, generating an estimated USD 1.5 billion per year [2].
-Tourism in and around Almería also is a large contributor to the economy of this region.
+Tourism in and around Almería also is a significant contributor to the economy of this region.